Emmotes/ic_spoilers/docs/season_4.md

 ![Season 4 Portrait](images/season_4/portrait.png)

-With the presence of the `Season 4 Chests` in the defines - giving gear for Regis Catti-brie Wulfgar Pwent and Artemis - it's clear season 4 will be for Companions of the Hall and peripherally related champions.
+With the presence of the `Legends of Mithral Hall Chests` in the defines - giving gear for Regis Catti-brie Wulfgar Pwent and Artemis - it's clear season 4 will be for Companions of the Hall and peripherally related champions.
 Given that there are also a bunch of `Mythic` skins for most of them - it's as certain as a spoiler can be that they'll be the season champions.

 ![Season 4 Ad Panel](images/season_4/adpanel.png)